ewoks-kit/ewokscore/doc/howtoguides/workflow_conversion.rst

 ------------------------

-In short, `convert_graph` allows converting different workflow representations, either in file or memory (dictionary, string).
+In short, `convert_graph` allows converting different workflow representations, either in file or as a Python object in memory (dictionary, string, `TaskGraph` from ewokscore, `Graph` from networkx).
 The representation can be provided explicitly when automatic inference fails

 .. code-block:: python